UPDATED: Sep 22, 2020

 The decades following the war saw enormous growth and expansion, with offices established in multiple countries and acquisitions of a number of companies around the world, eventually bringing Allianz into the ranks of the world’s biggest players in the insurance game.

-In the U.S., Allianz has focused its operations on the retirement planning market, providing life insurance and annuity products.
-Their products are sold through agents and financial planners across the country.
+Allianz USA has focused its operations on the retirement planning market, providing life insurance and annuity products.
+These Allianz life insurance products are sold through agents and financial planners across the country.
 Allianz does not currently offer online quoting, nor do they sell products directly.

 Allianz is also known for providing travel insurance products to Americans and in other nations across the globe through Allianz Global Assistance.
 You can read our review of the travel insurance company here; this review will focus on the life insurance company.